 In all, Braque made ten prints in the Cubist style, of which only Fox and one other were published in editions at the time.
 (The other eight prints were issued in the 1950s, when there was a greater demand for Braque's work.)
 The artist resumed printmaking in the 1930s, at which time his subjects reflected the influence of Surrealism.
 A prime example is the book Théogonie, in which Braque used an arabesque etched line that reflects the automatic drawing of the Surrealists.
 In the last decades of his life, printmaking continued to interest him.
 Of the three hundred printed compositions he created, primarily in his later years, nearly two hundred were for illustrated books.

-from Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
-68
+Publication excerpt from an essay by Jennifer Roberts, in Deborah Wye, Artists and Prints: Masterworks from The Museum of Modern Art, New York: The Museum of Modern Art, 2004, p.
+68.